 4. Try not to drink a lot of water before going to bed.

 Infants already put a lot of pressure on your bladder.
-Throw in a tall glass of water that was chugged right before bed, and you’ll find yourself waking up periodically to use the bathroom.
+Throw in a tall glass of water chugged right before bed, and you’ll wake up periodically to use the bathroom.
 While hydrating during pregnancy is recommended, it’s best to refrain from consuming too much water in the evening so you can stay asleep longer.

 5. Talk to your baby.